 Thomas Piketty, the French author of the best selling book, Capital in the 21st Century, is explicit in his opposition to the growing concentration of income and wealth in the hands of the 1%.
 In fact, his strong ethical commitments in combination with his careful collection of vast amounts of data helped his work launch a global debate about income inequality.
 Some of the important articles that he has written with his U.C.
 Berkeley collaborator, Emmanuel Saez are available here.

-Carole Joffe is a CES board member, has worked for decades to help protect women's reproductive health from continuing right-wing attacks.
+Carole Joffe is a CES board member, who has worked for decades to help protect women's reproductive health from continuing right-wing attacks.
 Her influential books include Doctors of Conscience and Dispatches from the Abortion Wars and she blogs frequently at RH Reality Check.

 Robert Bullard is the Dean of the School of Public Affairs at Texas Southern University.
 He has been a leading figure in the movement for environmental justice in the U.S. for decades.
 He began in the 1980's documenting the location of toxic waste dumps in African American communities and his 1990 book, Dumping in Dixie, helped to launch a social movement.